 - In Anachronox, to board the shuttle to Sunder (a Planet of Hats populated by scientists), the heroes must pass the Brain Bouncer, who demands explanations of complex scientific theories to ensure that the hopeful passenger really is a scientist of high caliber.
 This is then parodied when your helpful robotic buddy downloads the entire galactic scientific database into his memory, and you have to pretend to speak a language that the bouncer doesn't, so your robo-buddy can helpfully "translate" for you.
 Of course, there are two additional (humorous) swerves: the bouncer speaks all known languages (forcing you to "invent" a language), and at one point, after provided an answer that can be as short as three sounds and as long a twelve sounds, your robo-buddy prattles on for long enough that the scene fades out.

-- Resident Evil.
-At least in the 4th one, why does a scientific lab require you to manipulate chess pieces to open a locked door?
+- Resident Evil: why does a scientific lab require you to manipulate chess pieces to open a locked door?
 No one knows.
 The series handwaves it by saying that Spencer, the man who designed the mansion, was insane and paranoid.

 - Portal.
 The puzzles at the beginning exist not to test the Portal Gun, but to see whether Chell is smart enough to use it.

 - The franchise has a lot of this, but Silent Hill 3 stretches it into true absurdity with a puzzle requiring an astoundingly thorough knowledge of the works of Shakespeare to pass (on Hard mode).
 Of course, it's Silent Hill we're talking about here — making sense is purely optional and any puzzle that can be explained with sufficiently elaborate Epileptic Trees (like, say, a 20 page forum debate between fans who have memorized the game) is obviously logically sound by the laws of the place.